raspberrypilearning/stress-ball/en/step_8.md

 --- task ---

-Your stage should now look similar to this:
+Your Stage should now look similar to this:

 ![screenshot](images/balls-neon-stage.png)